 The Conservation Foundation has created a number of projects linking Faith to the Environment.

-In 2012 the Foundation published Sharing Eden – Green teachings from Jews, Christians and Muslims written by Natan Levy, Harfiyah Haleem and David Shreeve and edited by Lindsay Swan.
-The book set out to show how respect for the environment is at the heart of the Jewish, Christian and Muslim faiths.
-Today’s environmental concerns can trace their heritage through scriptures, teachings and actions known to generations across the centuries.
+A Foundation initiative, Sharing Eden – Green teachings from Jews, Christians and Muslims by Natan Levy, Harfiyah Haleem and David Shreeve and edited by Lindsay Swan shows how respect for the environment is at the heart of the Jewish, Christian and Muslim faiths.

 A grant from The Mayor of London enabled faith organisations and faith schools to plant trees throughout London to benefit the biodiversity of their local communities.
 The Trees for Sacred Spaces were specially chosen for their support of pollinators and qualities that reduce air pollution.

-In 2018 the Foundation’s Gardening Against the Odds put the spotlight on therapeutic gardening projects being organised by faith communities.
-Mental Health issues and loneliness are on the increase and becoming major issues for local communities.
-By promoting successful projects through its Green Health Awards, the Foundation is hoping to encourage more churches and faith organisations in urban communities to use their space to establish therapeutic gardens.
+In 2018 our Gardening Against the Odds put the spotlight on therapeutic gardening projects being organised by faith communities for the Green Health Awards.
+Mental health issues and loneliness are on the increase and the Foundation hopes to encourage more churches and faith organisations in urban communities to use their space to establish therapeutic gardens.

 Churchyards contain huge numbers of trees that benefit local communities.
 The Foundation received a grant from the Heritage Lottery Fund to organise two conferences on churchyard trees, one at Liverpool Cathedral and the other at St John’s Waterloo in London, and is developing the interest raised by establishing churchyard tree audits and local management plans so that community tree care schemes and citizen science can be encouraged.